github/markdownlint-github/readme.md

 In addition to the good defaults defined by `markdownlint`, we also use this repository to enforce rules not defined by default.

-For now, see our opinions in `./index.js`.
+For now, see our opinions codified in `./index.js`.

 ## Usage